aws-samples/aws-transit-gateway-static-vpn-ha/README.md

 * There’s no preempt i.e. if VPN fail-overs from primary to backup and if your primary comes back online - The function will not replace routes with Primary VPN attachment, you’ll have to manually update the Transit Gateway Route table.
 * You can only have pair of VPNs in primary, backup configuration.
 * Cloudformation is provided for one pair of static VPNs.
 For additional VPNs, you’ll will have to manually add CloudWatch Alarm and CloudWatch Event rule
+* Solution will not work with Prefix list references with Attachment ID as Static VPN connection

 # License